• Hong Kong Outdoors

 Ng Tung Chai

-A wooded ravine at Ng Tung Chai, on the north slopes of Tai Mo Shan, is another good birding location - but you have to hike to reach the best parts.
-Birds here may include some species that are rare elsewhere (as they favour higher elevation forests?) - such as Siberian Thrush; and Japanese Robin in winter.
-Slaty-backed Forktail is fairly regular.
+A wooded ravine at Ng Tung Chai, on the north slopes of Tai Mo Shan, is another good birding location – but you have to hike to reach the best parts.
+Birds here may include some species that are rare elsewhere (as they favour higher elevation forests?) – such as Siberian Thrush; and Japanese Robin in winter.
+Slaty-backed Forktail was fairly regular.

 Lam Tsuen Valley